 The Nonprofit Social Media Decision Guide

 Nearly a decade after Facebook launched, it’s become a juggernaut with more than a billion registered users—and the field continues to grow more crowded as other social media channels burst onto the scene.
-There’s little doubt that social media can be a powerful part of your communications mix, but what should be using it for?
+There’s little doubt that social media can and should be a powerful part of your communications mix, but what should be using it for?
 Outreach and engagement?
 Event management?
 Advocacy?
 How about fundraising?
 For many nonprofits, it’s far more obvious that such tools can be useful than how to use them.

-We created the Nonprofit Social Media Decision Guide to help organizations like yours determine what results and benefits you can reasonably expect from social media, and to guide you through the process of identifying the right channels for different goals.
-To help you turn the theoretical into the practical, we included a workbook that applies what you’re learning to your own real-world needs.
+We created The Nonprofit Social Media Decision Guide to help organizations like yours determine what results and benefits you can reasonably expect from social media, and to guide you through the process of identifying the right channels for different goals.
+To help you turn the theoretical into the practical, we’ve included a workbook that lets you apply what you’re learning to your own real-world needs.
 For this year’s edition, our second update, we’ve added new research on how nonprofit organizations are using social media to meet their missions, and updated our overview of key differences between the channels most often used by nonprofits to reflect their current functionality.
 We’ve also added sections covering new and up-and-coming social media platforms.

 - Specifics on the tangible value of Facebook, Twitter, Blogs, Photo- and Video-Sharing Sites, and more.